 For many people, an annual review is appropriate.
 Significant milestones like marriage, employment transitions, business changes, retirement, inheritances, or large expense adjustments should prompt a plan update.
 Ongoing reviews ensure assumptions remain accurate and strategies stay relevant.

 Investment management in Spokane, WA primarily involves managing and adjusting a financial portfolio.
-Financial planning encompasses investments while also covering budgeting, tax considerations, insurance planning, retirement income strategy, and estate coordination.
-Through comprehensive planning, these components are coordinated within a single overarching strategy.
+Financial planning includes investments, but also addresses cash flow, taxes, insurance, retirement income planning, and estate considerations.
+Comprehensive planning brings those pieces together into one strategy.

 Do I need a fiduciary financial planner?